GeokTeng/Projects/Hospitalisation_Cost_Project/README.md

 Furthermore, it make sense as:<br>
 `All columns` allows more columns subjected to the regularization.<br>
-`4-fold` all model to train better with better representation of the population<br>
+`4-fold` allows model to train better with better representation of the population<br>
-`Elastic Net` allow use of l1 and l2 regularization<br>
+`Elastic Net` allows use of l1 and l2 regularization<br>

 ## Machine Learning Model Performance
 ![](images/machinelearningmodels.png)